 Final thoughts on movies about Italy

 No matter how many movies about Italy you see, there will always be more to keep you dreaming of a country that clearly is a movie star of its own.
+Between Netflix, Amazon Prime and all your fave streaming platforms, there is a movie for you.
 What are some of your favourite movies set in Italy?